lovell/detect-libc/README.md

 # detect-libc

-Node.js module to detect the C standard library (libc) implementation family and version in use on a given system.
+Node.js module to detect the C standard library (libc) implementation family and version in use on a given Linux system.

 Provides a value suitable for use with the `libc` option of [prebuild](https://www.npmjs.com/package/prebuild),